venkataravikumaralladi/AzureMLCapstoneProject/README.md

  This category contains feataures: Dst Host Count, Dst Host Srv Count, Dst Host Same Srv Rate, Dst Host Diff Srv Rate, Dst Host Same Src Port Rate, Dst Host Srv Diff Host Rate, Dst Host Serror Rate, Dst Host Srv Serror Rate, Dst Host Rerror Rate, and Dst Host Srv Rerror Rate

 ### Access
 The dataset was downloaded from  https://www.kaggle.com/hassan06/nslkdd to my desktop and then uploaded to my Github Repo.
 From my Github Repo I loaded to AML work space using "TabularDatasetFactory" class function "from_delimited_files" to create a TabularDataset to represent tabular data in .CSV delimited file using AML Azure SDK.
-(Note: Description of data set is well described at https://www.unb.ca/cic/datasets/nsl.html)

 Once Tabular data set was downloaded, it is converted to pandas data frame, cleaned it for accepting input for RandomForestClassifier by using API's get_dummies for categorial variables and Scalar object for continious variables.
 Here cleaning step step consists of data exploration, data cleaning, preprocessing, feature engineering.
 Here I checked data types (continious) for continious I used scaling features and created scalar object and stored for later to use it for testing data,  ordinal (categories) I used 'get_dummies'.
 This step is performed for Hyperdrive config model creation project.